fyii200/3DeyeShapeRefractiveError/README.md

-## This repository contains code used for the following work:
+## This repository contains the code used for the following work:
 *Can fundus features tell us something about 3D eye shape?* [under review]

 An overview of the workflow is provided below.